Octavius-Dante/Arthelais/ex_1/Readme.md

 <h2>What is JS</h2>
 <p>
-JS stands for Java Script, it is teh browser's programming lanaguage
+JS stands for Java Script, it is teh browser's programming language
 </p>

 <a href="https://sap.com"> Go to sap website </a>